Dragon fruit wine is a light, fruity, refreshing wine that can also be used as a great sweet dessert wine. You might want to give it a try.

 - Pasteurize or steam sterilize your tools before making

-- Don't make too much at once (longer to eat / get done).
+- Don't make too much at once (longer for the yeast to eat / longer to get done).
 Divide into smaller batches to reduce the open time span, thus lessens risk of contamination

-- Make sure the space where you make it is dry and clean.
+- Make sure the space where you make the wine is dry and clean.
 Remove any potential contam agents.